ONE STOP LOCAL, WA State RESOURCES : https://waclc.org/consite/explore/alzheimers_and_dementia/

 Self Management Resource Center.
 Building Better Caregivers Program.

 Care Interventions for Individuals with Dementia and Their Caregivers.
-The National Academy of Sciences Engeneering and Medicine. https://www.nationalacademies.org/our-work/care-interventions-for-individuals-with-dementia-and-their-caregivers#sectionPublications
+The National Academy of Sciences Engineering and Medicine. https://www.nationalacademies....

 Dementia Care Practice Recommendations.
 Alzheimer's Association. https://www.alz.org/professionals/professional-providers/dementia_care_practice_recommendations